dhruvxr/AI-live-transcriptor/extension/README.md

-# AI Live Transcriptor - Browser Extension
+# Choom.AI - Browser Extension

 A Chrome/Firefox browser extension for real-time speech transcription with AI-powered question detection and response capabilities.